 Two identical absorbers can be used to illustrate collective resonant inelastic scattering in which an incident photon is completely absorbed.
 Since the ``scatterer'' that absorbs the photon is not known both share the recoil dynamics.
 The two absorbers act as a system in their recoil rather than as two individual bodies.
 However, when a measurement is made of the individual bodies, the excited state will appear in only one of them (which one is indeterminate), while a measurement of their position will yield a result commensurate with collective recoil.
 To satisfy the conservation laws, the frequency at which the absorption occurs is shifted because of the recoil of both scatterers.
 A similar collective effect occurs in emission.
 One photon interacting with a large number of uncoupled absorbers in CQI can then yield the same result as that of the coupled nuclei in the M{\"o}ssbauer effect.

 No coupling between the scatterers is given to justify their collective response.
 CQI is presented as a postulate of non-relativistic quantum mechanics in which SQI is a special case.
 CQI in ensembles of particles and scatterers can then be comprised of different combinations of particle and scattterer numbers, of which three are shown in fig. \ref{fig:schematic}.
-This postulate is expressed as follows: a particle (or particles) interacts with all scatterers while the probability of scattering is determined by the amplitudes associated with individual recoil paths within the system, constrained both by conservation of energy-momentum in such collective recoil and by substate coherence lengths sufficient to permit interference.
+This postulate is expressed as follows: if a particle (or particles) scatters from multiple bodies then the probability of scattering is determined by the amplitudes associated with individual recoil paths within the system, constrained both by conservation of energy-momentum in collective recoil and by substate coherence lengths that are large enough to permit interference.

 From the behavior of the neutron singlet state discussed above, CQI seems most likely to involve entangled systems.